mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 ### Objects

 In Ruby, anything that can be said to have a value is an object.
-Objects represent real world nouns which have both attributes and behaviors.
+Objects can represent real world nouns which have both attributes and behaviors.
 Objects are created from Classes.They are known as instances of a class.

 ### Classes